Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 SCALE Enterprise (HA) systems use three static IP addresses for access to the UI:

-Have your list of network addresses, host and domain names ready so you can complete the network configuration without disruption or system timeouts.
 SCALE safeguards allow a default of 60 seconds to test and save changes to a network interface before reverting changes.
 This is to prevent users from breaking their network connection in SCALE.

-To configure network settings:
+To configure network settings on controller 1:

 1. Disable the failover service.
 Go to System Settings > Services locate the Failover service and click edit.
 Select Disable Failover and click Save.